 Oh.
 We meant imagining genealogy “Fairlie”.
 You see, had you read a preceding post here, “Imagining Genealogy from a Death Bed Rant” then you’d know we had been unfairly stymied by Jane Carroll.

-Jane repeatedly claimed birth in Scotland about 1861, including at her last available census, that of 1911, when she was fifty.
-1 Still, we were curious that her birth record was not forthcoming despite exhaustive search.
+Jane repeatedly claimed she was born in Scotland around 1861, including at her last available census, that of 1911, when she was fifty.1 Still, we were curious that her birth record was not forthcoming despite exhaustive search.
 Of course, some documents are simply lost to history.
-No matter; we seemed to have her name, birth place and date.
-Her daughter, Kate, had confirmed her mother’s maiden and married names on her wedding day, and same were reconfirmed upon Kate’s death.
-1 Ditto for Kate’s sister.
+No matter; we seemed to have her word on name, birth place and date.
+Her daughter, Kate, had confirmed her mother’s maiden and married names on her wedding day, and same were reconfirmed upon Kate’s death.1 Ditto by Kate’s sister.
 We were good to go with all Jane’s prime points covered for our limited, yet potentially pivotal, intersection with her life.

 After Jane’s story was told, we received Kate’s whisper.
-You know; that little notion that says one more document is needed, although redundant it would be.
-Kate was uneasy with herself, for she had informed at her mother’s death.
-Her reveal was stunning for she exposed her mother’s birth as 1856 and under a different surname.1 A singular record of rebuttal of Jane’s life’s story.
+You know; that little notion that says one more document is needed, however redundant it would be.
+Well now, Kate must have become uneasy with herself, for she informed differently at her mother’s death.
+Her reveal was stunning for it exposed her mother’s birth as 1856 and under a different surname.1 A singular record of rebuttal of Jane’s life’s story.
 Not fair, we howled.
 Our hard work, put to question by sleight of name and age.

 Hmm, this reminds of a comment Renaissance Ann put on one of this blog’s posts.
 You’d be in for some delightful reads at her blog.
 Her data is wonderfully thorough, made pleasurable by enviable graphics.